Jako4458/P4/README.md

 To give the compiler an input file, inside IDEA, select `Run -> Edit Configurations`.
 In program arguments (Hold ALT for field hints), write the location of a file.
 Example: `./examples/Pyramid.ms`.

 ## Compiler setup (optional)
 To specify compile arguments, a setup file is used.
 A template file called `setupTemplate.json` is included in the project.
 Create a file called `setup.json`.
 When running from source, place this file at the project root.
 When running from binaries, place the file in the same directory as the binary.
-Documentation for the setup file can be found in [`documentation/`](./docs/SETUPDOC.md).
+Documentation for the setup file can be found in [`docs/`](./docs/SETUPDOC.md) folder.

 If no setup file is used, default values are used instead.